X-23

-Laura Kinney (born X-23; codename Wolverine) is a fictional superhero appearing in media published by Marvel Entertainment, commonly in association with the X-Men.
+Laura Kinney (designation X-23) is a superheroine appearing in American comic books published by Marvel Comics, commonly in association with Wolverine, whose codename she has also used, and the X-Men.
 The character was created by writer Craig Kyle for the X-Men: Evolution television series in 2003, before debuting in the NYX comic series in 2004.
-Since then she has headlined two six-issue miniseries written by Kyle and Christopher Yost, a one-shot and self-titled series written by Marjorie Liu, and All-New Wolverine by Tom Taylor.
+Since then she has headlined two six-issue miniseries written by Kyle and Christopher Yost, the X-23 (2010) one-shot and the 2010 X-23 (vol. 3) ongoing series written by Marjorie Liu, the 2015 All-New Wolverine ongoing series by writer Tom Taylor, and the 2018 X-23 (vol. 4) ongoing series by writer Mariko Tamaki.
+Since December 2024, she has headlined the ongoing series Laura Kinney: Wolverine by writer Erica Schultz.
+Laura has also appeared in several team books such as Avengers Academy, New X-Men (vol. 2), X-Force (vol. 3 & 6), X-Men Red (vol. 1), X-Men (vol. 6), and NYX (vol. 2).
+The character also appears in other media from Marvel Entertainment.

-Laura was apparently the clone and later adoptive daughter of Wolverine, created to be the perfect killing machine.
+Laura was apparently the clone and later the adoptive daughter of Wolverine, created to be the perfect killing machine.
 For years, she proved herself a capable assassin working for an organization called the Facility.
 A series of tragedies eventually led her to Wolverine and the X-Men.
 She attended school at the X-Mansion, and eventually became a member of X-Force.
-It is revealed later that she is not a clone, but biological daughter of Wolverine.
+It is revealed later that she is not a clone, but the biological daughter of Wolverine.
 Like her father, Laura has a regenerative healing factor and enhanced senses, speed, and reflexes.
 She also has retractable adamantium-coated bone claws in her hands and feet.
 In 2015, the character succeeded her father in adopting the name and costume of Wolverine in the series All-New Wolverine.
+During the Krakoan Age, a duplicate of Laura is created via the mutant resurrection protocols after she is presumed dead.
+However, the original Laura is later discovered to be alive, leading to both versions coexisting – the original assumes the Talon codename and joins the X-Men, while the duplicate continues to use the Wolverine codename and joins X-Force.
+Talon then died during the Fall of X storyline.